Understanding Airbnb's 90-day limit in London

-Why has Airbnb got involved?
+Why did Airbnb get involved?

 Was this article helpful?